Opportunity Search Results

 (Monday to Sunday from 3:30P.M. to 6:00P.M.)

-*To help cleaning the kitchen & dining room; *To assist the group in preparing, packing & the TOGO meal bags;
+*To help cleaning the kitchen & dining room; *To assist the group in preparing, packing & distribute the TOGO meal bags;

 Before you register in this opportunity please contact & email first Sr. Annie at: